 In general, the sources of drinking water (both tap water and bottled water) include rivers, lakes, streams, ponds, reservoirs, springs, and wells.
 As water travels over the surface of the land or through the ground, it dissolves naturally occurring minerals and, in some cases, radioactive material and can pick up substances resulting from the presence of animals or from human activities.
 Contaminants that may be present in source water include microbial contaminants, inorganic contaminants, pesticides and herbicides, organic chemical contaminants, and radioactive contaminants.
-In order to ensure that tap water is safe to drink, the State and the EPA prescribe regulations, which limit the concentration of certain contaminants in water provided by public water systems.
+In order to ensure that tap water is safe to drink, the State and the EPA prescribe regulations which limit the concentration of certain contaminants in water provided by public water systems.
 The State Health Department's and the FDA's regulations establish limits for contaminants in bottled water which must provide the same protection for public health.

-Our water system serves approximately 300 people through 100 service connections.
-Our water source is two 8" drilled wells, the water is disinfected with chlorine solution at the water treatment plant and is pumped into the distribution system and the new 330,000-gallon storage tank.
+Our water system serves approximately 450 individuals through 148 service connections.
+Our water source includes two drilled wells.
+The water is disinfected with chlorine and treated for corrosion control at the treatment plant before the water is pumped into the distribution system.

 The NYS Dept. of Health has completed a source water assessment for this system based on available information.
-The source water assessment has rated these sources as having an elevated susceptibility.
+The source water assessment has rated these wells as having an elevated susceptibility.
 No significant sources of contamination were identified.
 The wells draw water from an unconfined aquifer and overlying soils are not known to provide adequate protection from potential contamination.
 Please note that our water supply is disinfected to ensure that the finished water delivered to your home meets the New York State's drinking water standards for microbiological contamination.